 Bars, restaurants, and liquor stores have employees trained in identifying fake IDs.
 Increasingly, underage individuals are trying to obtain fake IDs in order to purchase recreational marijuana in Colorado.
 Servers, clerks, and bouncers may report fake IDs to law enforcement.

-The unlawful use or possession of a driver’s license is a class 2 misdemeanor traffic offense in Colorado.1 The penalties for use of a fake driver’s license include between 10 and 90 days in jail, and a fine of up to $300.
+The unlawful use or possession of a driver’s license is a class 2 misdemeanor in Colorado.1 The penalties for use of a fake driver’s license include up to 120 days in jail and/or up to $750 in fines.
 However, in most cases, an individual convicted of unlawful possession or a license can be sentenced to probation and avoid serving jail time.

-Anyone who photographs, copies, or duplicates a driver’s license for the purpose of distribution, resale, or reuse may be charged with a class 3 misdemeanor.2 This includes making a fake license for a friend using computer photo-editing software.
-Penalties include up to 6 months in jail and a fine of up to $750.
+Anyone who photographs, copies, or duplicates a driver’s license for the purpose of distribution, resale, or reuse may be charged with a petty offense.2 This includes making a fake license for a friend using computer photo-editing software.
+Penalties include up to 10 days in jail and/or a fine of up to $300.

 There may be a number of possible defenses to charges of using a fake driver’s license.
 Your Colorado defense attorney will investigate your case and identify the available legal defenses for your case.
 Possible defenses include: